holochain/docs-pages/src/pages/get-started/index.md

 This command downloads the setup script and runs it, installing the Nix package manager and setting up a package cache for Holochain.

+!!! info Only run this script once
+If you run this script a second time, it'll cause problems.
+[Read the advanced install guide](/get-started/install-advanced/#repairing-a-corrupted-nix-conf-file) for more info.
+!!!

 ### 2.4.
 Verify installation

 In a new terminal session type: